• Skip to main content

 How do They Taste?

-The abundance of freshly grated carrot makes these cupcakes super moist while also amping up the fiber and vitamin content.
+The abundance of freshly grated carrot makes these cupcakes as moist as my super moist pumpkin cupcakes, while also amping up the fiber and vitamin content.
 Finally, snacking on a gluten-free, vegan cupcake that tastes amazing is possible.

 These Vegan GF Carrot Cupcakes receive the perfect mixture of spice and crunch from the cinnamon and toasted pecans.
 With natural sweeteners like maple syrup and organic cane sugar, they fulfill that sweet tooth craving without being too overpowering.